 A hemodialysis machine monitors the pressure of your blood inside the tubing and dialyzer.
 Depending on the machine, arterial pressure is measured in one of two places.
 One is between your access and the blood pump (pre-pump arterial pressure).
 The other is between the blood pump and the dialyzer (post-pump arterial pressure).

 An alarm will go off if the pressure is too high or too low, due to:

 In the hemodialysis machine, venous pressure is measured between the dialyzer and your access.
 If your venous pressure rises from week to week, it could mean a narrowing of the blood vessels in your access.
 Caught early, this can be fixed.

-Ask your dialysis team what your venous pressure numbers should be.
+Ask your dialysis team what your arterial and venous pressure numbers should be.

-The best judge of how you feel is you, but your doctor will also review your lab tests to see if you are receiving the most effective hemodialysis or peritoneal dialysis treatments.
-Talk with your doctor about how you feel and about your lab results.
-If you’re not feeling well or your lab results are not on target, changes can sometimes be made to your treatments to help you feel your best on dialysis.
+The best judge of how you feel is you, but your doctor will also review your lab tests to see if you are receiving the most effective dialysis treatments.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.